Legal information for AboutKidsHealth.ca

 This page contains a series of links to activities and games that support the different strategies of the CARD system.

-An in-depth discussion of chemotherapy for children suffering from various types of brain tumours.
+An in-depth description of the potential side effects of chemotherapy for children suffering from brain tumours.